Answers to FAQ

 What Therapies Are Used in Outpatient Rehab?

-- Motivational enhancement therapy.
 Motivational enhancement therapy, sometimes known as motivational interviewing, helps clients address any issues they have that make them reluctant to get sober.
 Therapists help clients work through their reluctance and find the motivation to make a change.
-Motivational enhancement therapy is most commonly used for marijuana and alcohol addictions.
+Motivational enhancement therapy is most commonly used for marijuana and alcohol use challenges.

-- Family therapy.
-Family therapy sessions involve both the person with the addiction and one or more family members, ranging from a spouse to a parent.
-Sessions of family therapy focus on substance abuse issues, but they also address interpersonal conflicts related to abuse, communication difficulties, unemployment, conflict, and boundaries.
-Addressing these issues helps people get sober and heals relationships that have been damaged during active addiction.
+Family therapy sessions involve both the individual with a substance use disorder and one or more family members, such as a spouse or parent.
+While these sessions primarily focus on substance use issues, they also address related interpersonal conflicts, such as communication difficulties, unemployment, boundary-setting, and general relationship stress.
+By working through these challenges, family therapy supports sobriety and helps repair relationships that may have been strained or damaged during active substance use.

-- The Matrix Model.
-The Matrix Model is most commonly used to help people who suffer from an addiction to stimulants, including methamphetamine and cocaine.
-The clinician works as both a teacher and a coach, working to develop an encouraging and positive relationship with their patient.
+The Matrix Model is most commonly used to help people who suffer from substance use to stimulants, including methamphetamine and cocaine.
+The clinician works as both a teacher and a coach, working to develop an encouraging and positive relationship with their patients.
 The Matrix Model combines multiple therapeutic elements, including 12-step meetings, relapse prevention, family therapy, drug testing, and drug education.

 Should I Go to Outpatient Rehab?